 This push to dramatically cut back single-use disposable plastics has been gaining significant traction among WeSpire customers.
 Most companies explain, appropriately, that plastic is critical for a number of uses.
 However, the confluence of three trends is causing rapid rethinking about when plastic isn’t an optimal or necessary choice.

 First, people’s awareness of the impact of plastic single-use disposables on ocean health has increased dramatically.
 Then, in early 2018, China shut its doors to plastic recycling.
 It left waste haulers and communities scrambling and the value of recyclables plunged.
 As a result, a number of communities are abandoning plastic recycling altogether.
 Third, companies and communities are setting Zero-Waste targets.
 If plastic can’t be recycled effectively, then the push for alternatives gains traction in support of these goals.

-Given this confluence of factors, it makes sense for all of us to ask hard questions about the role of plastic in our lives.
+Given this confluence of factors, it makes sense for all of us to watch the role of plastic in our lives.
 If they can manage to make the entire Superbowl plastic-free, it’s certainly feasible to make some changes in our own households and businesses.

 Where to start?
 Kitchens and cafeterias are where single use disposables are most prevalent.
 Encourage reusable straws, mugs, water bottles, take-out containers, and cutlery.
 Try a Bevi and Quench at work or convince facilities to install water filling stations.
 Try a Soda Stream at home.